 Wayne Otwell, Director

 Ron Rainer, Advisory Director

 Syed Dinar, Executive Vice President & Chief Financial Officer

 Brian Ellis, Vice President, Marketing & Business Development

 Rachel Hunt, Vice President, Lending & Training

 Texas Bay Credit Union continues to grow, providing competitive financial services to both the local and business community.
-Membership is available to the employees of any business or organization within the credit union’s field of membership.
+Membership is available to the employees of any local business or organization within the credit union’ field of membership.